netscaler/netscaler-helm-charts/citrix-adc-istio-egress-gateway/README.md

         kubectl create secret generic admloginegress --from-literal=username=<adm-username> --from-literal=password=<adm-password> -n citrix-system

+- **Important Note:** For deploying Citrix ADC VPX or MPX as egress gateway, you should establish the connectivity between Citrix ADC VPX or MPX and cluster nodes.
+This connectivity can be established by configuring routes on Citrix ADC as mentioned [here](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).

+## <a name="deploy-citrix-adc-vpx-or-mpx-as-an-egress-gateway">Deploy Citrix ADC VPX or MPX as an Egress Gateway</a>

+ To deploy Citrix ADC VPX or MPX as an Egress Gateway in the Istio service mesh, do the following step.
+In this example, release name is specified as `citrix-adc-istio-egress-gateway` and namespace as `citrix-system`.

+        kubectl create secret generic nsloginegress --from-literal=username=<citrix-adc-user> --from-literal=password=<citrix-adc-password> -n citrix-system

+        helm repo add citrix https://citrix.github.io/citrix-helm-charts/

+        helm install citrix-adc-istio-egress-gateway citrix/citrix-adc-istio-egress-gateway --namespace citrix-system --set egressGateway.EULA=YES,egressGateway.netscalerUrl=https://<nsip>[:port],egressGateway.vserverIP=<IPv4 Address>
 ## <a name="deploy-citrix-adc-cpx-as-an-egress-gateway">Deploy Citrix ADC CPX as an Egress Gateway</a>

  To deploy Citrix ADC CPX as an egress Gateway, do the following step.
 In this example, release name is specified as `citrix-adc-istio-egress-gateway` and namespace is used as `citrix-system`.